INTRODUCTION TO BIOCHEMISTRY: A TEACHER’S COMPREHENSIVE GUIDE

 3. Why is biochemistry important for pharmacy students?

 Biochemistry helps pharmacy students understand how drugs work at the molecular level, how diseases develop, and how medicines are metabolized in the body.
+It forms the foundation of pharmaceutical sciences.

 4. What are the main biomolecules studied in biochemistry?